Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Introduction

 The approach we propose in this study is different and does not require interpolation or reconstruction of the solution to the new mesh (a conservative interpolation is employed in \cite{Tang2003}).
-Although the proposed method is closer to the redistribution method proposed in \cite{Tang2003, Arvanitis2006}, is simpler and more elegant at the level of implementation details while it is based on the transformation of the model equations to some new equations where the solutions are independent of the new mesh.
+Although the proposed method is closer to the redistribution method proposed in \cite{Tang2003, Arvanitis2006}, it is simpler and more elegant at the level of implementation details.
+Namely, it is based on the transformation of the model equations to some new equations whose solutions are independent of the new mesh.
 Namely, the method uses the same number of discretization points of the spatial mesh during the simulation and the adaptivity is achieved by moving the grid nodes to the places indicated by the so-called \emph{monitor function}.
 The adapted grid is obtained as a solution of an elliptic (or parabolic) problem, which ensures the smoothness of the obtained grid.
-The main idea behind the equidistribution principle is to distribute the nodes over the computational domain so that the measure of a cell times the value of the monitoring function on it be approximatively a constant \cite{Degtyarev1987, Degtyarev1993}.
-The heart of the matter in the equidistribution method is the construction of a suitable monitoring function.
-This method was described independently in seminal papers \cite{Shokin1982} and \cite{Huang1994}.
-Numerous subsequent developments were published in recent books \cite{Liseikin2010, Huang2011a}.
+The main idea behind the equidistribution principle is to distribute the nodes over the computational domain so that the measure of a cell times the value of the monitor function on it be approximatively constant \cite{Degtyarev1987a, Degtyarev1993}.
+The heart of the matter in the equidistribution method is the construction of a suitable monitor function.
+This method was described independently in the seminal paper \cite{Shokin1982}, and later in \cite{Huang1994}.
+Numerous subsequent developments were published in recent references \cite{Liseikin2010, Huang2011a, Gasparin2019a}.
 The review of earlier works on the adaptive grid generation can be found in \cite{Godunov1976, Liseikin1996}.
-The `Holy Grail' in choosing the monitoring function is to achieve ideally the reduction of error in orders of magnitude when the discretization step $h\ \to\ 0\,$, as illustrated in \cite{Khakimzyanov2015b}.
+The `Holy Grail' in choosing the monitor function is to achieve ideally the reduction of error in orders of magnitude when the discretization step $\Delta x\ \to\ 0\,$, as illustrated in \cite{Khakimzyanov2015b}.
+The main advantages of the proposed approach include: \begin{itemize} \item Conservation in space; \item Second order accurate (in smooth regions); \item TVD property for scalar problems; \item Well-balanced character; \item Preservation of the discrete conservation law in cell centers and cell interfaces. \end{itemize} The present manuscript sheds also some light on the hyperobolic part of the splitting approach we used earlier to simulate fully nonlinear and weakly dispersive wave propagation \cite{Khakimzyanov2016}.